kerberos-io/vault/docker/README.md

 ## Open Minio Console

-Open your favourite browser, and open the Minio Console - `http://minio-console.domain.tld `.
+Open your favourite browser, and open the Minio Console - `http://localhost:9090` or if Traefik enabled: `http://minio-console.domain.tld `.
 You should see the Minio console showing up; depending on your version this might look different.

 ![Minio console](assets/minio-console.png)